![]() | Modification |

 If you open one link for viewing but then select another in the packet tree, all modifications will apply to the link that you have open for viewing.

 You can edit a link directly by altering its individual crossings.
-Regina gives you two ways do this, both of which will typically change the topology of the link:
+Regina gives you several ways do this, all of which will typically change the topology of the link:

 - Changing a crossing